gmrzone/cartdrop-api/README.md

 ```
 $ docker-compose run --rm django /bin/sh scripts/start_script.dev.sh
 ```
-This will create a suer account with username=admin and password=cartdropadmin
+This will create a super account with username=admin and password=cartdropadmin

 6. Run the application:
 ```